SHERPA/RoMEO: Publisher copyright policies & self-archivingService | Scope | Aims | Activities | Staff | Management | Funding

 There is also a prototype Application Programmers' Interface (API) available.

 Each publisher's entry is coded according to one of four colour categories.
 The entry for each publisher also lists conditions or restrictions imposed by the publisher which govern archiving rights or activities.
 Conditions are taken as terms which can be easily accommodated and which do not hinder an author in archiving their work.
 A typical condition is to acknowledge the publisher's copyright in the work.
 Restrictions are more prohibitive, typically requiring some additional action on behalf of the author.
 Where a Restriction effectively blocks access to the eprint, such as in the case of an embargo on its public release, or requiring password-controlled access, then the partial archiving right is noted but the full colour categorisation does not apply.

 These summaries are for the publishers' default policies and changes or exceptions can often be negotiated by authors.
 All information is correct to the best of our knowledge but should not be relied upon for legal advice.

 For further information about SHERPA/RoMEO and the intended work of the project, then please contact Bill through the details above.

 Day to day management is under the control of the Project Manager, with oversight by the Project Director.

 The SHERPA/RoMEO service is currently funded by the University of Nottingham and JISC on an ongoing basis.
 The Wellcome Trust has also given generous support to the work of SHERPA/RoMEO.
-Journal information used within the service is kindly provided by the Zetoc service, which is funded by Jisc, with data provided by the British Library.
+Journal information used within the service is provided by the Zetoc service, which is funded by Jisc, with data provided by the British Library.